-ACOTE Standards 2023 Description

-B.2.4

-Explain to the community of interest (e.g., consumers, potential employers, colleagues, third-party payers, regulatory boards, policymakers, and the public) the distinct nature of occupation and the evidence that occupation supports performance, participation, health, wellness, and well-being.
+ACOTE Standards 2023 Descriptions B.2.1 Apply, analyze, and evaluate scientific evidence, theories, models of practice, and frames of reference that underlie the practice of occupational therapy to guide and inform interventions for persons, groups, and populations in a variety of practice contexts and environments.
+B.2.4 Explain to the community of interest (e.g., consumers, potential employers, colleagues, third-party payers, regulatory boards, policymakers, and the public) the distinct nature of occupation and the evidence that occupation supports performance, participation, health, wellness, and well-being.
+B.2.6 Analyze occupational performance aspects that are affected by diagnoses including heritable diseases, genetic conditions, mental illness, disability, trauma, and injury

-ACOTE Standards 2023 Description B.2.7 Description Demonstrate activity analysis in areas of occupation, performance skills, performance patterns, context, and client factors to formulate the intervention plan.
+ACOTE Standards 2023 Descriptions B.2.7 Demonstrate activity analysis in areas of occupation, performance skills, performance patterns, context(s), and client factors to formulate the intervention plan.
 B.2.8 Demonstrate sound judgment regarding safety of self and others and adhere to safety regulations throughout the occupational therapy process as appropriate to the setting and scope of practice.
 This must include the ability to assess and monitor vital signs (e.g., blood pressure, heart rate, respiratory status, and temperature) to ensure that the client is stable for intervention.
-B.3.1 Demonstrate therapeutic use of self, including one's personality, insights, perceptions, and judgments, as part of the therapeutic process in both individual and group interaction. В.3.2 Demonstrate professional reasoning to evaluate, analyze, diagnose, and provide occupation-based interventions that: Address client factors, performance patterns, and performance skills.
-Focus on creation, promotion, establishment, restoration, maintenance, modification, and prevention.
+B.2.10 Demonstrate knowledge of the current published American Occupational Therapy Association (AOTA) Occupational Therapy Code of Ethics and AOTA Standards of Practice and use them as a guide for ethical decision making in professional interactions, client interventions, employment settings, and when confronted with personal and organizational ethical conflicts.
+B.3.1 Demonstrate therapeutic use of self, including one's personality, insights, perceptions, and judgments, as part of the therapeutic process in both individual and group interaction.
+B.3.2 Demonstrate professional reasoning to evaluate, analyze, diagnose, and provide occupation-based interventions that: • Address client factors, performance patterns, and performance skills. • Focus on creation, promotion, establishment, restoration, maintenance, modification, and prevention.
 B.3.3 Evaluate client(s)' occupational performance, including occupational profile, by analyzing and selecting standardized and non-standardized screenings and assessment tools to determine the need for occupational therapy intervention(s).
 Assessment methods must take into consideration cultural and contextual factors of the client.
 Identify and appropriately delegate components of the evaluation to an occupational therapy assistant.
 Demonstrate intraprofessional collaboration to establish and document an occupational therapy assistant's competence regarding screening and assessment tools.
 B.3.4 Interpret evaluation findings including: Occupational performance and participation deficits.
 Results based on psychometric properties of tests considering factors that might bias assessment results (e.g., culture and disability status related to the person and context).
-Criterion-referenced and norm-referenced standardized test scores on an understanding of sampling, normative data, standard and criterion scores, reliability, and validity.
-B.3.6 Recommend and provide direct interventions and procedures to persons, groups, or populations to enhance safety, health and wellness, chronic condition management, and performance in occupations.
-This must include the ability to collaborate with the occupational therapy assistant related to interventions and selecting and delivering occupations and activities: • Occupations as a therapeutic intervention • Interventions to support occupations including therapeutic exercise • Interventions to support well-being (e.g., complementary health and integrative health) • Interventions to support self-advocacy related to persons, groups, or populations • Virtual interventions
+Criterion-referenced and norm referenced standardized test scores on an understanding of sampling, normative data, standard and criterion scores, reliability, and validity.